Easy Eggplant Parmesan with Roasted Eggplant

 Monday’s Cooking newsletter brought to my attention an old Marian Burros recipe for eggplant parmesan adapted from a recipe in Jamie Oliver’s Jamie’s Italy.
 The recipe omits breading and frying the eggplant, calling for roasting instead.

-1. In place of canned San Marzano tomatoes, I made my favorite red pepper-tomato sauce: simmer diced red peppers and tomatoes in water for 25 minutes, then purée with butter, olive oil and basil.
+- Homemade tomato sauce.
+In place of canned San Marzano tomatoes, as the original recipe calls for.
+I use my favorite quick tomato-basil sauce.
 Every time I make this sauce, I am astounded by its simplicity and flavor: sweet, fresh, bright.
 You can make this sauce start to finish in the time it takes to roast the eggplant.
-(Marcella’s sauce would be good here, too, but this one is easier and just as flavorful.)

-2. Instead of dried breadcrumbs for the topping, I used fresh.
-I had recently made this super easy summer squash gratin, whose breadcrumb topping I love: 1 cup fresh breadcrumbs, 1/3 cup grated parmesan, 2 tablespoons oil, pinch salt and pepper.
-It worked beautifully here.
+- In place of dried bread crumbs for the topping, I use fresh.
+I use the same topping I use in this recipe, super easy summer squash gratin, whose bread crumb topping I love: 1 cup fresh breadcrumbs, 1/3 cup grated parmesan, 2 tablespoons oil, pinch salt and pepper.

 - kosher salt